 - Gerald Sorin, Howard Fast: Life and Literature in the Left Lane (Bloomington: Indiana University Press, 2012), 330-333. ↩

 - Molly Jong-Fast, Girl (Maladjusted) (New York: Villard Books, 2006), 23.
 A writer herself, Jong-Fast pokes fun in her book at her grandfather and other members of her family.
 She noted that 83-year-old Fast married his secretary.
 About Neruda’s poem, she wrote: “It is by far Pablo Neruda’s worst poem,” and “Communism does not translate into good poetry.”
-(Author’s note: It is easy for Western journalists and writers who never had come close to millions of victims of Communism to make fun of it.
+(Author’s note: It is easy for Western journalists and writers who had never come close to millions of victims of Communism to make fun of it.
 Fast never admitted that his support in VOA programs for Communism and Soviet influence in Eastern Europe did anyone any harm.) ↩

 - Cold War Radio Museum, “How a refugee journalist exposed Voice of America censorship of the Katyn Massacre,” April 16, 2018, http://www.coldwarradiomuseum.com/how-refugee-journalist-exposed-voice-of-america-katyn-censorship/. ↩